rblalock/pbhackathon-2016/README.md

 settings in to your Watson Conversation workspace (should get you up and running quickly).
 Note that this workspace will have data for things in the everglades: animals, concepts, etc. of the everglades.

+__NOTE__: You might need to create a `./uploads` folder if you experience an error that it doesn't exist.

 ![Dialog](info/interests.png)

 ![Dialog](info/entities.png)